 In The Living Mountain, Nan Shepherd writes: “Each sense heightened to its most exquisite awareness, is in itself total experience.
 This is the innocence we have lost, living in one sense at a time to live all the way through.”
 I was attempting, albeit only for a short time, to live in my hearing.

-2.35 – I left the house and turned right along Grecian Way
+It is 2.35pm – I leave the house, with my notebook in my hand, and turn right along Grecian Way

 Cars.
 Wind in the trees.
 Carpentry.
 Wind pressure on my ear-drums.
 Chirping.
 One crow on a roof-crest and one caw.
 My boots on the pavement.
 The zip tag on my hoodie.
 A distant mew of a gull.
 School sports (St Peter’s).